project-capo/RobotsManagement/README.md

 #####Target device
-Despite the variety of Android-based devices, the best results occur when running the application on a tablet.
-Tested on *ASUS Transformer TF101G.*
+Despite the variety of Android-based devices, the best results occur when running the application on a tablet (tested on *ASUS Transformer TF101G*).

 #####Target OS
 Application is only compatible with Android 4.0 or higher.

 #####Other requirements
-- robots and the application within the same WiFi connection
+- robots and a device within the same WiFi connection
 - Google Play Services installed on a device